-These activities, by being incompatible with the primary use of Playford Park, have the potential to both reduce the user's enjoyment of the Park and be a physical danger them to users of Playford Park.
+These activities, by being incompatible with the primary use of Playford Park, have the potential to both reduce users enjoyment of the Park and be a physical danger them.

 Objectives

 - 3.3.1 To prevent activities from occurring at Playford Park that have an adverse impact on the Park's values or that compromise the intended use and enjoyment of the Park for other users. - 3.3.2 To provide for a wide range of compatible sports and recreation opportunities.